josehu07/flashsim/README.md

 # FlashSim Event-Driven SSD Simulator

 This is Guanzhou's extended version of the FlashSim event-driven flash SSD simulator.
+Real-time and interactive.
+Simulates request latency synchronously.

 ## Installation